 If you don’t have one, try using the keyboard you have in the USB 2.0 port or the top and leftmost USB ports on your motherboard (i.e., the primary USB port).

-Here are the steps to enable the Keyboard on BIOS:
+Here are the steps to fix the keyboard not working in BIOS:

-Maybe the integrated peripherals/default peripherals are not enabled in BIOS.
+Maybe the integrated peripherals/default peripherals are not enabled in BIOS or the BIOS can’t detect your USB.
 So you need to allow it to use your keyboard.

 Here are the steps to enable USB Support:

-- Go to BIOS: Reboot your PC and go to BIOS.
+• Go to BIOS: Reboot your PC and hold the BIOS key to enter BIOS.

-- Enable legacy USB support: Once you’ve found it, you’ll see a USB keyboard support option.
-On some motherboards, it’s also known as legacy USB support or legacy keyboard support.
+• Enable legacy USB support: Once you’ve found it, you’ll see a USB keyboard support option.
+It’s also known as legacy USB support or legacy keyboard support.
 Whatever the naming may be, it’s the same setting.
 Enable it.

 2. Disable Fast Boot